Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant

-We next analyze the randomized linear combination of unitaries (RLCU) algorithm under physical noise.
+We next analyze the RLCU algorithm under physical noise.
 In contrast to product formulas, in the $K\to\infty$ limit the ideal segment operator satisfies $S_r=e^{-iHt/r}$ and hence $(S_r)^r=e^{-iHt}$.
 Therefore, in the absence of physical noise, the estimator $\widehat{\mu}_r$ in \cref{eq:Sr_estimator} is unbiased for $\mu=\Tr[O\,\mathcal U_t(\rho)]$, at the cost of the sampling overhead $\Gamma_{\mathrm{RLCU}}$.
 With physical noise, the implemented channel becomes random because the circuit depth per segment is a random variable determined by the sampled Taylor order.

 To correctly evaluate the bias, we first express the RLCU process using~\cref{eq:tilde_S_def}.
 The channel corresponding to the gate $G_{\mu\nu}$ in~\cref{eq:G_def} is denoted by $\mathcal{G}_{\mu\nu}(\sigma) := G_{\mu\nu}\,\sigma\,G_{\mu\nu}^{\dagger}$.
 We write this channel as